 How to improve employee retention at your organization

 Now that we’ve covered why employee retention is so critical, let’s talk about what steps you need to make for your organization to keep your best and brightest employees.
-Each of these steps are an essential part in ensuring your employees are here to stay.
+Each of these steps is an essential part of ensuring your employees are here to stay.

 Track your current retention rate before setting goals

 While it’s not an exact science, you can calculate an employee retention rate to give you a better idea of how you’re currently performing before making any changes.